 Surrounding the salt flats are many volcanoes, which can appear to hover above the ground, due to the mirage effect across the flats.
 On the northern edge of the salar, and a popular stop on tours, is Tunupa, an imposing black dormant volcano.

-There’s quite a lot to see and do at Tunupa volcano including:
+There’s quite a lot to see and do during a Tunupa volcano tour including:

 - Flamingos feed in the shallow waters at the end of the salar